NitorCreations/vault/README.md

 ## Installation

-The easiest install is the python package from pypi:
+The easiest installation method is the Python package from PyPI:

 ```shell
 pip install nitor-vault